- Cloud firmware settings

 Cloud firmware settings #

 You can change the firmware settings on the cloud even though the camera is not connected to the server.
 Any change in the firmware settings made on the cloud will be saved in the cloud server.
 When the camera is connected to the cloud, it will automatically be applied to the camera.
-If you change the settings several times using App, Web, or PC, the most recent changes will automatically be applied.
-The most recent changes will be determined based on UTC to ensure proper syncing.
+If you changed the settings a number of times using both App and PC, the most recent changes will automatically be applied.
+The most recent changes will be determined based on UTC time to ensure proper syncing.

 2. Click Firmware to change the camera firmware on the cloud.
 On the cloud, you can change the settings in Basic, Sensitivity, System, Wi-fi, Cloud, and FW language.